abdullah - stock.adobe.com

 The difference between social media and social networking

-Even with the description I have just given, there are nuances that can be pointed out.
-As an example of how they can differ and yet somewhat overlap, Facebook is a social networking site.
+Even with the description I have just given, there are nuances to consider.
+Facebook as a social networking site is an example of how the terms can differ and yet somewhat overlap.
 You register and post your profile, connect with friends and comment on topics in a generally interactive way.
 On that same social networking site, companies set up a presence and use Facebook as a way to communicate their brand and gain a following.
 This is distinctly a use case for both social media and social networking.

 That said, there is a clear difference between the two.
 Social media requires a social network in order to disburse content to those that wish to consume and interact with it.
 Thus, the social media network is the underlying technology and human connections, while social media focuses strictly on what is being published and consumed within the social networking platform.